Luchihumphrey/Google-Homepage-/README.md

 # Week One
 Week One at Student Build Afica's study group.
-This is my first ever written code.
+Learnt html and css This is my first ever written code.